Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Virial Shock versus Virial Radius

 In \cref{fig:cl14_entProf} we show the entropy profile the cluster CL14 at \zeq{0} and \zeq{0.6} and mark the radii of maxima in the entropy profile as well as the maximal negative gradients.
 We designate these radii as the shock edges, which are marked as black circles in \cref{fig:cl14_S_a1,fig:cl14_S_a06}.
 As can be seen, in this particular case (as well as in many others), more than one local maxima was identified.
 This should come as no surprise since we have already noted that the shock front extends outwards to different distances in different directions.

 As one can see, there is a certain redundancy in identifying both the local entropy maxima as well as the points of maximal negative gradient, since they are usually close by.
 However, when examining all the simulated systems we found that at times one method failed in identifying a shock where the other method succeeded, due to the intricate shape of the shock front.
 In addition, in this manner we can treat the maximal negative gradients as the shock front position and the local maxima as a lower bound to it.
-We find that employing this simple method, of identifying both the entropy maxima and gradient maxima as a rough estimate of the position of the shock front to be perfectly adequate for our purposes.
+We find that employing this simple method, of identifying both the entropy maxima and gradient maxima as a rough estimate of the position of the shock front to be perfectly adequate for determining its position with relation to the virial radius.
 For each cluster, more than one `edge' may be defined due to identification of both the entropy and entropy gradient maxima, as well as due to multiple instances of these features.

 We performed this analysis on all systems, and verified the results by eye, removing specific cases which were obviously errors such as entropy maxima found close to the systems centre or identification of shocks in the large-scale structure very far from the virial shock.
 In \cref{fig:edgeMvir} we show the shock edge positions, in units of $\Rv$, for all the clusters in our sample, both at \zeq{0} and \zeq{0.6} plotted versus the clusters' virial mass.
 The green lines connect the edge estimation of a given system at \zeq{0.6} with the edge estimation of the same system at \zeq{0}.
 We find that the shock front is always found beyond the virial radius and in all systems extends to well beyond twice the virial radius.
 One may make a case for a trend of decreasing $R_{\rm edge}/\Rv$ with increasing system size for the clusters at \zeq{0}.
 However, attempts at generating an acceptable robust fit to these data points resulted in a very weak relation.
 In the \zeq{0.6} sample such a relation is non-existent.